 Yes, believe it or not, a lot of people who are thinking about getting dreadlocks and even some who already have them don’t know how often you should wash locs.
 Or what type of shampoo you should use.
 Or if it’s alright to wash new dreadlocks.
 What to do if they have residue or buildup in their dreads.
 But this is exactly what we’re going to answer in this piece.
 All the questions on how to wash dreadlocks you’ve ever had!

 There’s a very weird notion going about that dreadlocks don’t have to be washed as often as unlocked hair has to.
-That’s wrong’!
+That’s wrong!
 It’s crucial that you keep your dreadlocks and your scalp as clean as you can so that your locs can grow healthy and beautiful.

-Apart from that, if you’re interested in getting dreadlocks, you should know that clean hair locks faster and better than dirty hair.
+Clean hair locks faster and better than dirty hair.
 So here’s another reason to keep your mane squeaky clean!

 Let’s answer some FAQs we know you have on how to wash dreadlocks!

-How to wash dreadlocks step by step
+How to wash dreadlocks